 Spend some real time doing research before you commit to breeding Bengal cats.

-I would be lying to you if I didn’t confess that I truly love breeding.
-We’ve been breeding Bengals for twenty-four years now.
-However, I would also be lying to you if I didn't admit that breeding Bengals takes strong commitment and is very challenging in many ways.
+Breeding Bengals takes a strong commitment and is very challenging.
 It would be a shame for anyone to get into breeding cats without knowing what to expect.

 Most people who become cat breeders have thrown in the towel within five years.

-First of all, one of the biggest misconceptions is that breeding cats will make you rich, when in fact you’ll be doing better than most of you break even.
-So, if you go into breeding with the expectation that this is a money making endeavor, you may be sorely disappointed.
-If you go into breeding purely to make money, you are producing kittens for all the wrong reasons – and you will very likely find yourself in the red after much work and investment.
-That said, there are breeders, after years of paying their dues and building a solid reputation, who do make money.
+If you go into breeding with the expectation that this is a money making endeavor, you may be sorely disappointed, and you are producing kittens for all the wrong reasons.
+Odds are you will find yourself in the red after much work and investment.
+That said, there are breeders, after years of paying their dues and building a solid reputation, who make money.

 The ONLY reason to get into breeding is to improve the breed.
 PERIOD.